adamdebalke/Ride-Tax-Calculator/README.md

-Car Rental Income Calculator App (Flutter/Dart)
+Ride Tax Calculator App (Flutter/Dart)
-Car Rental Income Calculator

 The Car Rental Income Calculator App is a mobile application developed using the Dart programming language and the Flutter framework.
 It is a simple tool designed to help car rental business owners in Ethiopia estimate their yearly income based on the Ethiopian government's tax laws.
 This application takes into account various factors such as rental rates, number of rental days, and applicable tax rates to provide an accurate estimation of the yearly income.